BinaryResearch/BinaryResearch.github.io/_posts/2019-09-07-Inserting-Debugging-Instrumentation-Into-an-Internal-Function-using-Redirect-to-PLT.md

 In this case, the shared library function chosen to be overridden is `__stack_chk_fail()`.
 This particular shared library function is well suited for being overridden by a custom function via `LD_PRELOAD` for a few reasons:

  - It takes no arguments and does not return.
-This is an extremely simple function with a simple interface, making it straightforward to manipulate.
+This is an [simple function](https://code.woboq.org/userspace/glibc/debug/stack_chk_fail.c.html) with a simple interface, making it straightforward to manipulate.
  - This function is called only to terminate the program if the guard variable in the stack frame of a function (the so-called "stack-cookie") is overwritten.
    Since we are not writing buffer-overflow based exploits and no stack-smashing occurs at program runtime, this function will never be called.